Our framer is available Tuesday-Saturday during regular store hours. Framing is unavailable on Mondays.

 Due to the specificity of framing certain items, as well as the large variety of options, please bring your artwork into the store if you're looking to obtain a quote.
 We prefer not to give quotes over the phone, as price can vary significantly depending on your preferences and choices, making accuracy very difficult.

-If you're a corporation looking for a quote on a large framing project, please send me an email with measurements of artwork in inches (l x h x w), the medium, a brief description of the project, as well as images of moulding you may be interested in.
+If you're a corporation looking for a quote on a large framing project, please send me an email with measurements of artwork in inches (l x h x w), quantity, the medium, a brief description of the project, as well as images of moulding you may be interested in.

 Meet Our Framer: Marian Switzer

-Marian has over 18 years experience in custom picture framing.
+Marian has over 20 years experience in custom picture framing.
 After completing her degree in Fine Arts at the University of Guelph, she apprenticed with a master framer in Toronto for a year.
-Priding herself in the work she does, she ensures that all orders are completed to the highest standard.
+Priding herself in the work she does, she ensures that all orders are completed to the highest museum standards.
 This includes only using materials that are museum grade and carrying only wood moulding made by some of the industry’s best, Larson Juhl and Roma.
-Options available for all price ranges and no project is too unusual or difficult.
-In fact, she loves a good challenge!

 Some previous framing customers include: